 If you're plotting out your American Southwest bucket list, you won't want to skip southern Utah.
 And, to make it easier to decide which of the Mighty 5 parks you'll want to visit, here's what you need to know about visiting each one.

 NOTE: You absolutely will want to get yourself a National Parks Pass for this trip.
 They cost $80 and are good for one year (you can buy them online, or at the first National Park site you visit).
 You'll save lots of money on this trip if you have one!

 Mighty 5 travel guide to Utah national parks

 1. Zion National Park

-If you're headed into southern Utah from Las Vegas (which is the route I took on my most recent Southwest road trip), Zion National Park will be the first park you'll encounter.
+If you're headed into southern Utah from Las Vegas (which is the route I suggest in my Southwest road trip itinerary), Zion National Park will be the first park you'll encounter.
 It became a national park in 1919, and many people cite it as their favorite national park in America.
-(It might be my new favorite, too!)
+(It's certainly one of my favorites, too!)

-Getting around: You can drive the Mount Carmel Highway east from Zion to where it joins with US 89 any time of year (and I do definitely recommend this drive – it's gorgeous!), but for seeing the rest of Zion Canyon, you have to use Zion's free shuttle service to get around from March to October.
+Getting around: You can drive the Mount Carmel Highway east from Zion to where it joins with US 89 any time of year (and I do definitely recommend this drive it's gorgeous!), but for seeing the rest of Zion Canyon, you have to use Zion's free shuttle service to get around from March to October.
 You can park at the visitor's center or in the nearby town of Springdale and use the shuttle to get to various trailheads and lookouts.
+(More shuttle info here.)

 What it's known for: Zion is known for its towering mountains and red canyons, which were carved out by the Virgin River.
 It's also known for popular (if difficult) hikes like Angels Landing and The Narrows.